Aliucord/documentation/plugin-dev/4_settings.md

 Setting keys are automatically prefixed with your plugin name to prevent collisions.

-Settings are stored in `/data/data/com.aliucord/shared_prefs/aliucord.xml`.
-Thus, they are deleted when the user uninstalls Aliucord.
+Settings are stored per-plugin inside `/Aliucord/settings/[PluginName].json`.

 If this is undesired, you may manually write to the [Aliucord Path](https://aliucord.github.io/dokka/html/-aliucord/com.aliucord/-constants/-b-a-s-e_-p-a-t-h.html) or whichever you deem appropriate.
 Avoid storing huge data structures or raw bytes here.
 Write those to the cache folder or something similar.

 ## SettingsTab